Islet Cell Programme

 Cell therapy development

-Research into cell therapy to repair damaged tissue or to direct the immune system to reject infections or tumours has the potential to revolutionalise the treatment of numerous diseases.
+Research into cell therapy to repair damaged tissue or to direct the immune system to reject infections or tumours has the potential to revolutionise the treatment of numerous diseases.

 The Scottish National Blood Transfusion Service Cellular Therapeutics is based at the Scottish Centre for Regenerative Medicine (SCRM) in Edinburgh.
 Scientists from SNBTS work in partnership with colleagues from quality assurance, regulatory compliance and laboratory testing, as well as colleagues from the University of Edinburgh and the Cell and Gene Therapy Catapult inter alia to create a centre of excellence for cellular therapy.